Zurich family offices · Cross-border positioning

 What Swiss discretion and holding-brand overflow cost in America.

-• Holding brand and operating brand read as one undifferentiated entity.
-The US intermediary cannot tell where the Zurich family office ends and the portfolio company begins, and reads the operating brand through the family frame rather than on its own commercial claim.
+• Holding brand and operating brand land as one undifferentiated entity.
+The US intermediary cannot tell where the Zurich family office ends and the portfolio company begins, and judges the operating brand through the family frame rather than on its own commercial claim.

 • Paradeplatz prestige does not translate to US intermediary due-diligence.
 Bahnhofstrasse adjacency, Zurich tower addresses, and cantonal-tier references are not signals the American private banker or US family-office peer can verify or place.